Glass container – Make it over

 Remember my tutorial on frog lids?
 At the end I promised I’d blog on mason jar decoration.
 Did I mention how much I love mason jars?
 Ha… I can’t dispose of them they’ve got too much, lets say – personality.
 The detail is quaint in an, elegant kind of way.
 It’s so subtle that I want to enhance it to bring out the beauty?
-To cover it up wouldn’t sit right with me I want to see it more…
+We can do this to almost any glass container with a little detail, to cover it up wouldn’t sit right with me I want to see it more…

 After all that effort insisting on how great mason jars are, for this exercise I decided to decorate a very detailed glass bottle (I know).
 When I found it in the clearance isle of Home Goods for a dollar – the minute I saw it I knew of the possibilities, and couldn’t wait to use it to demonstrate this makeover.
 The abundance of relief in the all over pattern inspired me and I wanted to see how it would look enhanced (Sorry Masons…) Experimenting always adds a little excitement!

 1 – Mason jar or glass bottle with detail

 3 – Paintbrush

 5 – Hot glue gun

 6 – Rope (Jute, Sisal anything natural looks best)

 Step One: Wash your glass container thoroughly so it is free if dust, grease etc. After removing the sticky labels, I put my mason jars in the dishwasher.
 The bottle went in too.
 It helps the paint stick better.

 Step Two: Make sure the glass is thoroughly dry then paint with your custom color – think it through if you want to suit your interior space.